 Now, let’s assume that you have been in contact with your HOA, and let’s also assume that there is a legitimate issue that needs to be resolved.
 For example, maybe your HOA has not been taking care of the neighborhood playground or other common areas, and you are concerned about your children’s safety.
 Or, maybe your HOA is preventing you from renting your property despite the fact that you specifically purchased it as a rental.

 At this point, you have reached out to your HOA, and you have received a few token, “We’re working on it,” responses, but not much else.
 What are your options?

 This is the point at which you should get out your HOA documentation.
 What does it say about requesting common area maintenance work and filing complaints?
 If there are specific steps you are supposed to follow (even if they seem over-the-top and unnecessary), you need to make sure you follow them.
 As a homeowner, you are bound by the HOA’s governing documents.
 And if you ignore your obligations for requesting a remedy, then your HOA may be justified in ignoring your request as well.

-In most cases, lack of effective communication is the primary issue that leads to contentious disputes between homeowners and HOAs.
+In most cases, the lack of effective communication is the primary issue that leads to contentious disputes between homeowners and HOAs.
 As a homeowner, you should be as clear in your request as possible.
 HOA board members should provide clear updates and explanations as well.
 And if a homeowner’s request is being denied, the HOA should provide an adequate explanation as to why.